 - International students who have a degree from a U.S. university or an institution whose medium of instruction is English and wish to be considered for a GTA position must still provide us with TOEFL-iBT or IELTS scores or pass the SPEAK test administrated by the Applied English Center at KU.

-Duration of Funding: Those offered a GTA position can expect to be funded through their fifth year of the program.
-This is contingent upon several factors: maintaining a GPA of 3.0, maintaining satisfactory teaching evaluations, attending all required university and department meetings, and making satisfactory progress in the program.
+Duration of Funding: A GTA position may continue for up to five years (up to a student’s fifth year in the Ph.D. program).
+This is contingent upon several factors, including availability of funding, maintaining a GPA of 3.0, maintaining satisfactory teaching evaluations, attending all required university and department meetings, and making satisfactory progress in the program.

 Graduate Research Assistantships: There are also a limited number of research assistantships available to graduate students.